seraogianluca/k-means-mapreduce/README.md

             point_sum.number_of_points += 1
         EMIT(centroid_index, point_sum)
 ```
+We implemented the combiner only in the Hadoop algorithm.
 ### 2.3 Reducer
 The reducer calculates the new approximation of the centroid and emits it.
 The result of the MapReduce stage will be the same even if the combiner is not called by the Hadoop framework.